AI-comp/JLangWars/README.en.txt

 To execute your AI program, please specify the execution command of your AI program with '''-a''' option.
 You can also specify the working directory with '''-w''' option.
-The following example uses one AI program and three default AI programs.
+The following example specifies one AI program, and three default AI programs will join the battle.

     java -jar JLangWars.jar -a "java SampleAI" -w "./SampleAI/Java"

-You can specify up to four AI programs and working directories as follows.
+You can specify multiple AI programs and working directories up to four as follows.

     java -jar JLangWars.jar -a "java SampleAI" -w "./SampleAI/Java" -a "python SampleAI.py" -w "./SampleAI/Python2"

-You can see the help with the following command.
+You can find other options and usages using the following command.

     java -jar JLangWars.jar -h